 You may notice that a number of units are the same as our qualification in Sports Development and Coaching.
 We are often asked about the difference between the two; the BTEC Level 3 in Sport and Exercise Science is better suited to those interested in the science of Sport, including nutrition and athletic performance.
 Core topics include:

 - Anatomy and physiology

 - Biomechanics in sport

 - Sports injuries

 - Field and laboratory-based fitness testing

-A minimum of a Grade 4 in GCSE Maths and one Grade 4 within GCSE Single/ Combined Science or a pass in a vocational Level 2 Science qualification.
-You will also require a minimum of a Grade 4 in GCSE PE/ pass in Level 2 Science.
+Grade 4 in GCSE Maths and one Grade 4 within GCSE single or Combined Science grades or a pass in a vocational Level 2 Science qualification.
+Grade 4 in GCSE PE or a pass in a vocational equivalent, if taken.

 Studying BTEC Sport and Exercise Science is perfect if you are keen to open up the possibilities offered in the world of sport and leisure.
 Our knowledgeable and supportive teachers will help you gain the skills and knowledge to progress to your chosen destination, and gain valuable life skills.

 This is supported with work experience opportunities, and a range of visiting speakers to help inspire you.
 You will benefit from our first-class facilities which include a Fitness Suite, multi-purpose Sports Hall, 3G Astro-Turf Pitch and Sports Barn.

 This is a qualification recognised by a wide range of universities and students often progress to degrees in the sports science field, such as Physiotherapist or Nutritionist.